mcanthony/XSound/README.md

     var source = /* 'oscillator' or 'oneshot' or 'audio' or 'media' or 'stream' or 'mixer' */;

-And, the variable ("domain") is one of 'timeAllL', 'timeAllR', 'time', 'fft'.
+And, the variable ("domain") is one of 'time-overview-L', 'time-overview-R', 'time', 'fft'.

-    var domain = /* 'timeAllL' or 'timeAllR' or 'time' or 'fft' */;
+    var domain = /* 'time-overview-L' or 'time-overview-R' or 'time' or 'fft' */;

 #### Manage State